 A producer of domestic indoor candles must assess their safety with respect to their burning characteristics, such as sooting, flame size, potential sources of secondary ignition (such as embedded materials, coatings and decorations), stability, and the adequacy and legibility of labelling and instructions for safe use.
 All risks must be assessed and precautions must be taken against those risks.
 To be effective, safety instructions must be suitably legible.

 How children might interact with your product must also be considered, and if any risks are identified they should be mitigated.
-The presence of warnings does not exempt any person from their legal liability to supply safe products and mitigate the risks, or their duty of care to users of the product.
+The presence of warnings does not exempt any person from their legal liability to supply safe products and mitigate the risks, nor does it free them from their duty of care to users of the product.

-Discussions with your suppliers and getting copies of their safety data sheets (SDS) for each material you use will tell you what is going into your product.
-You should also familiarise yourself with the European product categorisation system (EuPCS) and categorise your products - for example, PC-AIR-7.
+Having discussions with your suppliers and getting copies of their safety data sheets (SDS) for each material you use will tell you what is going into your product.

 USE OF CONSULTANTS